 Notes

 - Top your chai tea latte with cinnamon whipped cream.
-To make the whipped cream beat ½ cup of heavy cream, 1 tablespoon of confectioners sugar, and 1 teaspoon of cinnamon until light and fluffy.
+To make the whipped cream, beat together ½ cup of heavy cream, 1 tablespoon of confectioners’ sugar, and 1 teaspoon of cinnamon until light and fluffy.

 - Make it extra fancy and sprinkle the top with a dusting of cinnamon.